Head coach Mark Speir reflects on the bounce-back season

 Catamounts five practices in, entering Spring Break this week

 Cat Chat with Brad Glenn on ESPN Radio 1310 AM Big WISE (05/22)

-In his short time at Western Carolina, Glenn has been instrumental in molding quarterback Troy Mitchell.
-In Glenn’s system in 2012, Mitchell rushed for eight touchdowns, the most by a quarterback at WCU in program history, according to available research.
-Then in 2014, Mitchell broke the program's 14-year old record for total offense in a single-season, amassing 3,096 yards including passing for 2,541 yards and 20 touchdowns and rushing for 555 yards with six scores on the ground.
+In his short time at WCU, Glenn was instrumental in molding quarterback Troy Mitchell who flourished in Glenn’s system.
+Mitchell finished his career as WCU’s all-time career leader in total offense with 9,397 career yards.
+Under Glenn’s guidance in 2012, Mitchell – an All-SoCon selection – rushed for eight touchdowns, the most by a quarterback at WCU in program history, according to available research.
+Then in 2014, Mitchell broke the program’s 14-year old record for total offense in a single-season, amassing 3,096 yards including passing for 2,541 yards and 20 touchdowns and rushing for 555 yards with six scores on the ground.